Cascade Policy Institute (CPI)

 Stance on Climate Change

 The following is based on data the Conservative Transparency project has gathered from publicly-available 990 forms.
 Note that not all individual values have been verified by DeSmogBlog for accuracy.
-View the attached spreadsheet for additional details on Cascade Policy Institute funding by year):
+View the attached spreadsheet for additional details on Cascade Policy Institute funding by year (.xlsx).

 |Jaquelin Hume Foundation||$380,000|